MicrosoftDocs/sql-docs/azure-sql/managed-instance/recovery-using-backups.md

 > * [Azure SQL Database](../database/recovery-using-backups.md)
 > * [Azure SQL Managed Instance](recovery-using-backups.md)

 This article provides steps to recover a database from a backup in Azure SQL Managed Instance.
+For Azure SQL Database, see [Restore a database from a backup in Azure SQL Database](../database/recovery-using-backups.md).

 [Automated database backups](automated-backups-overview.md) help protect your databases from user and application errors, accidental database deletion, and prolonged outages.
 This built-in capability is available for all service tiers and compute sizes.
 The following options are available for database recovery through automated backups: